Instructions for Completing the

 If you select yes, a G&E Chart is required in order to complete and submit the Annual Report.
 If you select no, a Retention Chart is required in order to complete and submit the Annual Report.

 To determine if a G&E Chart is needed, please see the complete list of reporting periods later in this instructions document or use the Excel version of the G&E Chart available on Forms and Reports page of the ACCSC website.
-Simply enter July 2023 as the report date and then enter the length in months.
-For example, the reporting period for an 8-month program is April 2021 through March 2022, so if there were student starts between April 1, 2021 and March 31, 2022, you would select yes that there is reportable data on the G&E Chart.
+Simply enter July 2024 as the report date and then enter the length in months.
+For example, the reporting period for an 8-month program is April 2022 through March 2023, so if there were student who started between April 1, 2022 and March 31, 2023, you would select yes that there is reportable data on the G&E Chart.

 Do student take any portion of the program via Distance Education?
 (Yes/No)